hamza094/DreamEvent/readme.md

 - Discussion ad discussion reply.
 - Event follow and notifications.
 - Event location and google place API.
-- Event Calendar and add to calendar.
+- Event Calendar and add to the calendar.
 - Purchase Event Tickets.
 - Event receipt and ticket.
 - User Profile.